ropensci/roweb3/content/blog/2026-04-28-ftc-guide/index.en.md

 ---
 slug: "ftc-guide"
-title: Introducing our Guide for First-time Contributor to FOSS events!
+title: Introducing our Guide to Organizing Events for First-time Contributors to FOSS!
 author:
   - Steffi LaZerte
   - Yanina Bellini Saibene